karolcholewa/blog/_posts/2021-01-10-dynamic-email.md

 This is a crucial requirement with less strict CAN-SPAM obligations.
 It allows a sender to build and send email(s) from a single Business Unit and use a single template without a physical address or an unsubscribe link.

 ### Sendable and non-sendable data
 A sendable data extension has been created from a BI report.
-It contains mandatory Fields (SubscriberKey) and additional data such as RecognitionName, RecognitionLevel achieved, or Language of the recipient.
+It contains mandatory Fields (SubscriberKey) and additional data such as recognitionName, RecognitionLevel achieved, or Language of the recipient.
 In addition to the sendable DE, a non-sendable data extension has been created to store translated content.

 ### Personalization